CHERTS/anylink/README.md

 ## Installation

-> Students without programming foundation are recommended to download the release package directly and download anylink-deploy.tar.gz from the address below.
+> People without programming foundation are recommended to download the release package directly and download anylink-deploy.tar.gz from the address below.
 >
 > https://github.com/cherts/anylink/releases

 ### Usage issues

-> For the test environment, you can use vpn.test.vqilu.cn to bind the host for testing
+> For the test environment, you can use vpn.xxx.com to bind the host for testing
 >
 > For online environments, you must apply for a secure https certificate, and private certificate connections are not supported.
 >